5 things learned from Town's FA Cup loss to Manchester United

 Indeed, Williams was the pick for Town thanks to his energy and purpose – and he maintained his form throughout the 90 minutes.

-Deserves to keep his place in the absence of injured Aaron Mooy against West Brom.
+He deserves to keep his place in the absence of injured Aaron Mooy against West Brom.

 3. Town have genuine quality at full back